-Dry age-related macular degeneration (AMD) is characterized by the development of yellow-white deposits under the retina, known as drusen, along with deterioration of the retinal tissue.
-Geographic atrophy (GA), an advanced form of dry AMD, is a disease characterized by atrophy of the retina that leads to central vision loss.
+Age-related macular degeneration (AMD) is characterized by the development of yellow-white deposits under the retina, known as drusen, along with deterioration of the retinal tissue.
+Geographic atrophy (GA), an advanced form of AMD, is a disease characterized by atrophy of the retina that leads to central vision loss.

-We estimate that there are approximately one million individuals in the United States with GA.
+We estimate that there are approximately 1.5 million individuals in the United States with GA.
 There is currently no FDA or EMA approved therapy to treat GA.